swiecaJS/swiecaJS.github.io/_posts/2019-02-15-vue-scoped-slots.markdown

 </PostsProvider>
 ```
 ### Summary
 As you can see, **scoped-slots** are a powerful tool.
 New syntax also makes use of them easier to understand and use in my opinion.
 I can't wait to use them on production.
+I made a simple demo - check it out [here](https://modest-cray-7f5a4b.netlify.com/#/)

 ---